rewnozom/AI-Module-Dashboard/README.md

 - **Responsiveness:**
   Layouts are managed using QVBoxLayout, QHBoxLayout, and QGridLayout to ensure the application scales well with window resizing.

 ---

-## LLM System Prompt Integration

-The dashboard integrates an LLM (Large Language Model) system to assist with automated code modifications, analysis, and improvements directly within the module dashboard.
-Here’s how it works:

-- **System Prompt Overview:**
-  The LLM system prompt is written in Swedish and provides detailed instructions for the AI on how to interpret and execute code management commands.
-Despite the prompt being in Swedish, the rest of the documentation and user interface remain in English.
-The system prompt guides the LLM on tasks such as adding new functions or classes, updating existing code, and suggesting improvements.

-- **Command Structure:**
-  The prompt defines a set of commands that the LLM can process, including:
-  - **Adding Code:**
-    - `/add_function <function_name>`
-      _Example:_ Generates a complete Python function template with proper docstrings and formatting.
-    - `/add_class <class_name>`
-      _Example:_ Generates a class template with an initializer and space for methods.
-  - **Updating Code:**
-    - `/update_function <function_name>`
-    - `/update_class <class_name>`
-    - `/update_method <class_name> <method_name>`
-      _Example:_ Updates an existing function or class method with new implementation.
-  - **Variable Management:**
-    - `/update_variable <variable_name> <new_value>`
-    - `/add_variable <variable_name> <value>`
-  - **Analytical Commands:**
-    - `/analyze_module`
-    - `/suggest_improvements`
-    - `/find_function <search_term>`
-    - `/find_class <search_term>`

-- **Key Principles in the LLM Prompt:**
-  The prompt also emphasizes:
-  - **Indentation:** Ensuring proper indentation (4 spaces for Python and 2 spaces for JavaScript).
-  - **Documentation:** Including detailed docstrings or JSDoc comments.
-  - **Code Formatting:** Adhering to language-specific style guidelines (e.g., PEP 8 for Python).
-  - **Precision in Variable and Method Operations:** Clear syntax for variable updates and method modifications.

-- **Usage within the Dashboard:**
-  Inside the CodeModuleWidget, the AI integration tab allows developers to paste or generate code changes using these commands.
-When a command is issued, the system prompt guides the LLM to generate code that conforms to the existing code style and integrates seamlessly into the module.
-This ensures that updates are consistent with the rest of the application.

-- **Benefits:**
-  - **Consistent Code Quality:** The prompt enforces coding standards and documentation practices.
-  - **Streamlined Updates:** Developers can quickly update or add code using structured commands.
-  - **Enhanced Analysis:** The LLM can analyze code and suggest improvements based on the guidelines provided.

----